imadezze/Parsing-Json-file/README.md

 # Parsing-Json-file
-Here, i parse a json file using the Cjson library : https://github.com/DaveGamble/cJSON
+Here, i parse any json file using the Cjson library : https://github.com/DaveGamble/cJSON

 To execute the program use: